Skip to main content

 Note: Localized targeting currently does not support radius targeting methods.

 To use localized targeting, include an address element (e.g., street, state, city, etc.) in tag form in the campaign name, like [Georgia Locations.city].
-This dynamically builds a campaign for each location specified in the Georgia Locations polling source.
+This dynamically builds a campaign for each location specified in the Georgia Locations data source.
 If targeting overlaps, Fluency gives preference to the business location closest to the overlapping zip code(s) by applying negative bid modifiers to overlapping zip codes.

 Note: Since localized targeting works with bid modifiers, it is not compatible with smart bidding strategies.